gosub-com/Zurfur/README.md

 One solution could be to mark functions `sync`, something like `List<T>.Sort(compare sfun(a T, b T) bool)`.
 This seems almost as bad as marking them async.
 Are there better solutions?

-## Threading

-The first version of Zurfur is targeted at replacing JavaScript, and will not support multi-threading except through web workers and message passing.

-#### Discussion

-It's hard to do multi-threading with speed and memory safety.
-Once we drop multi-threading, we can make things fast and memory safe:

-* Interfaces can be implemented with fat pointers that won't tear
-* Spans can be stored on the heap, also without tearing
-* Garbage collection can use reference counting without an interlock

-JavaScript has done pretty well with the single threaded model.
-IO is async and doesn't block.
-Long CPU bound tasks can be offloaded to a web worker.
-Even Windows uses a single threaded model for user interface objects.

-TBD: Mutable static data is not allowed.
-This allows us to safely add threads in the future since there won't be any way for a function to have access to mutable data used by another thread.

 ## Open Questions